swiss-art-research-net/docs/docs/ordea-report/4_provolone_recipes.md

  **Example**

- > The image labelling step of the digital reading pipeline developed by SARI for the Bilder der Schweiz Online (BSO) project .
+ > The image labelling step of the digital reading pipeline developed by SARI for the Bilder der Schweiz Online (BSO) project.

 ??? example "JSON-LD"
     ```json